ibm-cloud-docs/vpc/fl-activate.md

     export FlowLogID01="<your_flow_log_id>"
     ```
     {:pre}
-3. Choose from the following:
+3. Choose either to suspend or resume a flow log:

    * To suspend a flow logs collector: